prcutler/the-bootloader/content/en/blog/news/20220829-announcing-the-podcast/index.md

 ---
-date: 2022-08-29
+date: 2022-08-31
-title: "Announcing the podcast"
+title: "Announcing The Bootloader"
-linkTitle: "Announcing the podcast"
+linkTitle: "Announcing The Bootloader
-description: "Announcing the podcast"
+description: "Announcing our new podcast, The Bootloader
 author: Paul Cutler ([@prcutler](https://twitter.com/prcutler))
 ---